ewoks-kit/ewokscore/doc/reference/specs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 After the node has executed at least once:

-- every new input (required or optional) triggers execution
+- every new input (required or optional) triggers one execution with:
+  - all cached inputs, and
+  - the last or newly arrived retained inputs

 Inputs from required links:
-- are always *cached*
+- are always *cached* (i.e. participate in all subsequent executions)
-- may trigger a new execution context when updated
+- overwrite the previously cached inputs for the same link

 Inputs from optional links with ``cache_if_optional=True``:
-- are *cached*
-- participate in all subsequent executions
+- are *cached* (i.e. participate in all subsequent executions)
+- overwrite the previously cached inputs for the same link

 Inputs from optional links with ``cache_if_optional=False``:
 - are *retained*
-- only one such input is retained at any time
+- overwrite the previously retained inputs, so only one such input is retained at any time
-- each new input replaces the previously retained one
-- each arrival triggers exactly one execution with:
-  - all cached inputs, and
-  - the newly arrived optional input

 Summary
 ^^^^^^^
-- *cached*: stored permanently and reused in all executions
+- *cached*: stored permanently per link and reused in all executions
 - *buffered*: queued before the first execution (FIFO)
 - *retained*: single optional input remembered after execution and replaced by the next one